 - It can give the insurance company the right to stop your weekly checks, called temporary total disability (TTD).
 This makes sense: if you are as good as you’ll get, then any injury you still have is permanent.

 - It’s the point where you begin considering the cash part of your settlement: permanent disability compensation.
-As we explain elsewhere on this website, once you reach MMI, the doctor usually assigns a permanent impairment rating.
+Once you reach MMI, the doctor usually assigns a permanent impairment rating.
 If you're seriously hurt, he may order a functional capacity evaluation to help him arrive at the rating.
 In turn, this rating leads to the permanent disability estimate to give you the cash settlement at the end of your case.

 - When you reach MMI, it’s the point where you (hopefully) get to go back to work!
 For most folks, MMI results in the doctor giving you permission to return to work without restrictions.
 And even if you have permanent restrictions, you may be able to return to work in some capacity.
 However, some folks are declared permanently and totally disabled under comp, which may not mean what you think—and doesn’t keep you from working a different job.